 For more information visit Devon and Somerset Fire Service cooking at home.

-- Don't buy cheap counterfeit chargers for items that use lithium batteries, and never leave phones or laptops plugged in to charge overnight Empty fluff regularly from tumble dryers in line with the manufacturer’s instructions.
+- don't buy cheap counterfeit chargers for items that use lithium batteries, and never leave phones or laptops plugged in to charge overnight

-- Always check that you’re using the right fuse – if you're confused, check out our Be lead safety savvy – use a fused in line extension I your using a cable drum extension leads should always be completely unwound to avoid overheating, and be careful not to overload extension leads.
+- be lead safety savvy – use a fused in line extension.
+Cable drum extension leads should always be completely unwound to avoid overheating, and be careful not to overload extension leads

 For more information visit Devon and Somerset Fire Service electrical safety.